 The following provides a high-level overview of the steps to add content to the government website:

 - The IA is defined by Corporate Online Services (COS), and COS is responsible for all core content for Themes (Level 1) and Sub-themes (Level 2)

 - Topics reside within a Sub-theme and the topic landing page name (Level 3 page) is determined by the Information Architecture Advisory Group (IAAG) in conjunction with the client.

-- Any changes to Level 3 page names must be approved by the IAAG, via a Service Request.
+- Any changes to Level 3 page names must be approved by the IAAG, by way of a Service Request

 - When the client is ready to start entering content in the CMS Lite, COS will add their Level 3 topic(s) to the CMS Lite, and attach a security group to the content (who can have access to make changes)